 My education provided me an introduction to and required quite a command of fairly advanced mathematics.
 As such, I've developed a robust catalog of responses to "What on Earth does anybody use this for?," as well as a great sympathy for the frustrating, slow process that is comprehension.
 I imagine you'll find me the guy you just can't ask TOO MANY questions of, because I'll always have a response.
 I'll see it as just another road to show where we can go with your studies.

 My priority in arranging tutoring sessions is the comfort and convenience of the student.
 I am available to provide at-home instruction, but if your time commitments require something a bit less traditional, like say, meeting at a coffeehouse or a library, I'm willing to be flexible.
+I suspect I've come to an understanding of mathematics unlike just about anyone you might have met.
+I could discuss it endlessly, and in as much depth as any audience would allow.
+The benefit of this to any math student would be

 Most of my experience as a tutor has been in topics related to those covered in this test.
 While I find the concepts are quite similar to those covered when I have provided tutoring for more advanced testing (like the Quantitative Reasoning portion of the GRE), I am very familiar with a softer approach necessary for students whom are new to the topics, for whom a greater supply of context will facilitate their comprehension and ensure their success.